2018 Simon's Cycles YANA Ride

 2:10 - 2:40 pm

-JULY 14, 9:00 am start from the shop 25k route lead by the Specialized Women's Ambassador Christine Paquette...a female focused ride for moms, daughters, grannies, girlfriends, aunties and sisters...
+JULY 14, 9:00 am start from the shop 25k route led by the Specialized Women's Ambassador Christine Paquette and Kelly Mackenzie of Comox Valley Bella Bicicletta ...a female focused ride for moms, daughters, grannies, girlfriends, aunties and sisters...

-JULY 21, 9:00 am start from the shop 50k route lead by Perry and Helen Feltham
+JULY 21, 9:00 am start from the shop 50k route led by Perry and Helen Feltham

 Ride kits may be collected on Sunday, August 19 from 8:00 am until 11:30 am at the registration area.
 We suggest you collect yours during your check-in period, see event schedule above for timing.
 We will have a system set up at the check-in area to hold items if necessary.